magpylib/magpylib/docs/_pages/0_documentation.rst

 .. plot:: pyplots/doku/displaySys.py
   :include-source:

-  **Figure:** Several magnet and sensor object are created and manipulated.
+  **Figure:** Several magnet and sensor objects are created and manipulated.
 Using ``displaySystem()`` they are displayed in a 3D plot together with some markers which allows one to quickly check if the system geometry is ok.